futureplatforms/Kirin/docs/01-CORE_QUICKSTART.md

 * Ensure you have maven installed (`mvn -version` must work on command line)
 * For eclipse development, install the [M2E plugin](http://eclipse.org/m2e/)
 * For android development, ensure you have the Android SDK installed, and the `ANDROID_HOME` environment variable is set -- make sure this is up-to-date by running `android update sdk`
-* Ensure you have your platform's development tools installed (XCode for iOS, MS Visual Studio Express for Windows Phone)
+* Ensure you have your platform's development tools installed (xcode for iOS, MS Visual Studio Express for Windows Phone)

 ## Build the core kirin libraries